gustavojofelix/digital-banking-platform-book/manuscript/08-02-iam-email-confirmation-and-password-flows.md

 git push --set-upstream origin part2-chapter08-iam-email-confirmation-password-flows
 ```

-In the next file (`08-03-iam-2fa-and-security-hardening.md`), we’ll take this even further by adding a **two-factor authentication (2FA) flow** using one-time codes sent via email and tightening the overall security posture of the IAM service.
+In the next section (`08-03-iam-2fa-and-security-hardening`), we’ll take this even further by adding a **two-factor authentication (2FA) flow** using one-time codes sent via email and tightening the overall security posture of the IAM service.